-The subject site is located on the southern side of Queen Street and has a site area of approximately 4,556sqm and a frontage of approximately 62.2m to Queen Street.
-The subject tenancy is two storeys in height and is currently used as a shop.
-There are multiple tenancies on the subject site that are used for a range of retail and commercial uses.
-Twenty seven car parking spaces are provided to the rear of the premises.
+The subject site is located on the southern side of Queen Street and has a site area of approximately 4,556 m2 and a frontage of approximately 62.2 m to Queen Street.
+There are multiple tenancies on the subject site that are used for a range of retail and commercial uses, with 27 car parking spaces provided at the rear of the premises for the benefit and use of the tenancies.

+The subject tenancy is 2 storeys in height and is currently vacant.
 An aerial photo of the site is shown in Figure 1.